 Talk videos and interviews

 Videos of individual talks and interviews can be accessed by clicking here.
-You may also be interested in this short promotional film about the workshop:

 The workshop featured the following speakers: